Dʼ Boys: 1982–1985

 The band initially performed minimalist music-influenced songs about parties and girls, such as their debut 7-inch single with the songs "Mi smo D' Boys" ("We Are D' Boys") and "Plave oči, crna ljubav" ("Blue Eyes, Dark Love").
 The single led to them being booked as a support act at concerts of some prominent Yugoslav groups at the time such as Film, Boa and Aerodrom.
-During 1982 the duo attracted the attention of the audience and the press with their frequent club performances in Belgrade, their image and flirting with gay aesthetics.
+During 1982, they frequently performed in Students' Cultural Center, at Ada Ciganlija and in Belgrade club DOK.
+The duo attracted the attention of the audience and the press with their frequent club performances, their image and flirting with gay aesthetics.
 However, they were frequently lampooned by the music critics because of their campy and frivolous lyrics dealing with nightlife, parties and girls, flavoured with typical Belgrade humorous slang.

-In the autumn of 1982, two new musicians joined the band: guitarist Goran Vejvoda and multi-instrumentalist Milivoje "Miško" Petrović, also known as Miško Plavi (Miško the Blonde), who was previously a member of the new wave band VIA Talas and in D' Boys initially played bass guitar.
-With the new lineup, the band kept their stylistic orientation, at the same time moving towards more rock-oriented sound.
+In the autumn of 1982, two new musicians joined the band: guitarist Goran Vejvoda, formerly of the band Annoda Rouge, and multi-instrumentalist Miško Plavi (Miško the Blonde, real name Milivoje Petrović), who was previously a member of the new wave band VIA Talas and in D' Boys initially played bass guitar.
 Having two members nicknamed Miško often led to confusion among their fans and in the media.
+With the new lineup, the band kept their stylistic orientation, but moving towards more rock-oriented sound.
 Soon, Goran Vejvoda left, so Miško Plavi switched to guitar, while Dragan "Gagi" Ilić, who previously worked with singer Slađana Milošević, became the new bass player.

 The band released their debut album Ajd' se zezamo (Let's Fool Around) in the spring of 1983.
-The album was recorded in the Tetrapak studio in Split and produced by Željko Brodarić "Jappa", with the former Miss Yugoslavia Ana Sasso on backing vocals.
+The album was recorded in the Tetrapak studio in Split and produced by Željko Brodarić "Jappa", with the former Miss Yugoslavia Ana Sasso singing the backing vocals.
 The album cover was designed by Igor Kordej.
 Beside "Mi smo D' Boys", the album featured an English language version of the song, entitled "We Are D' Boys".
-The band promoted the album with a concert in Atelje 212 theatre in Belgrade.
+Alongside the title track, the songs "Draž" ("Charm"), "Sinjorita" ("Señorita") and "Sexy, sexy" received most airplay.
+In their homecity the band promoted the album with a concert in Atelje 212 theatre.